'Lock them up'? Trump's attention turns to his enemies list

 But Trump's speech was forward-pitched, too.
 His attacks on Schiff, Nadler, the media and others appeared to be designed to undermine the institutions and players that still have the ability to pursue leads uncovered by Mueller and to probe activities unrelated to the Russia investigation.

-"Our separation of powers requires congressional checks on the presidency," Wehle said in an exchange of texts with NBC.
+"Our separation of powers requires congressional checks on the presidency," Wehle said in an exchange of texts.
 "It's what ultimately protects the rights of individuals against an overbearing government.
 It's sad that this is not our uniform message."

 In Trump's telling, he was the little-guy target of a powerful government run amok.